22 Nicest Beer Gardens in Edinburgh Updated For 2025

 There is no shortage of Leith pubs worth visiting.
 We highly recommend doing a pub crawl around this port neighbourhood of Edinburgh.

-Apart from a fine selection of drinks and delicacies, Teachters Landing (1c Dock Pl), a floating waterfront bar, also features a unique beer garden that can be accessed by a pontoon bridge during periods of decent weather.
+Along with a great selection of drinks and delicacies, Teuchters Landing (1c Dock Pl), a floating waterfront bar, boasts a one-of-a-kind beer garden, accessible via a pontoon bridge when the weather allows.

 Teuchters Landing Pub Edinburgh